Chen Lab

 Previous Lab Members

-Inez Oh, Ph.D.
-2016-2019 – Postdoctoral Research Associate.
+Member Name: Inez Oh, Ph.D.
+2016-2019 – Postdoctoral Research Associate

 Project: RNA metabolism in normal and diseased retinas

-Current Position: Staff Scientist, Institute for Informatics, Washington University.
+Current Position: Staff Scientist, Institute for Informatics, Washington University

-Philip A. Ruzycki Ph.D.
-2012-2017 – Ph.D. stduent in Molecular Genetic & Genomics
+Member Name: Philip A. Ruzycki Ph.D.
+2012-2017 – Ph.D. student in Molecular Genetics and Genomics

-Project: Epigenetic regulation of photoreceptor gene expression.
+Project: Epigenetic regulation of photoreceptor gene expression

-Diana S. Brightman, Ph.D.
-2010-2016 – Ph.D. student in Molecular Cell Biology.
+Member Name: Diana S. Brightman, Ph.D.
+2010-2016 – Ph.D. student in Molecular Cell Biology

 Project: Histone methyltransferases and demethylases in retinal development.

-Current position: Genetic Conselor, Cincinnati Children’s Hospital.
+Current position: Genetic Counselor, Cincinnati Children’s Hospital

-Nicholas M.A.
+Member Name: Nicholas M.A.
 Tran, Ph.D.
-2008-2014 – Ph.D. student in Molecular Genetics & Genomics
+2008-2014 -Ph.D. student in Molecular Genetics & Genomics

-Project: The mechanisms by which human CRX mutations cause dominant retinopathies.
+Project: The mechanisms by which human CRX mutations cause dominant retinopathies

 Current position:

-Guang-Hua Peng, M.D., Ph.D.
-2002-2011 – Senior Staff Scientist.
+Member Name: Guang-Hua Peng, M.D., Ph.D.
+2002-2011 – Senior Staff Scientist

 Current position: Professor, Hernan University School of Med, China

-Xin Fang, B.S.
+Member Name: Xin Fang, B.S.
 2017-2018 – Research Technician II

-Project: The histone methyltransferases MLL1 and MLL2 in retinal development and maintenance.
+Project: The histone methyltransferases MLL1 and MLL2 in retinal development and maintenance

 Current position: Dental student, University of the Pacific Dugoni School of Dentistry

-Courtney D. Linne, B.A.
+Member Name: Courtney D. Linne, B.A.
 2016-2017 – Research Technician II and Undergraduate Research Assistant.

 Project: Animal models of CRX-associated blinding diseases.